python/cpython/Doc/library/idle.rst

 A Tk Text widget, and hence IDLE's Shell, displays characters (codepoints) in the BMP (Basic Multilingual Plane) subset of Unicode.
-Which characters are displayed with a proper glyph and which with a replacement box depends on the operating system and installed fonts.
-Tab characters cause the following text to begin after the next tab stop.
+Which characters are displayed with a proper glyph and which with a replacement box depends on the OS and installed fonts.
+Tab characters (``\t``) cause the following text to begin after the next tab stop.
 (They occur every 8 'characters').
+Newline characters (``\n``) cause following text to appear on a new line.
+Carriage- return characters (``\r``) move the cursor back to the beginning of the current line, and backspace characters (``\b``) move the cursor back one character.
-Newline characters cause following text to appear on a new line.
-Other control characters are ignored or displayed as a space, box, or something else, depending on the operating system and font.
+Other control characters are ignored or displayed as a space, a box, or something else, depending on the OS and font.
 (Moving the text cursor through such output with arrow keys may exhibit some surprising spacing behavior.) ::

    >>> s = 'a\tb\a<\x02><\r>\bc\nd'  # Enter 22 chars.